SkylineCommunications/dataminer-docs/connector-help/connector_help/Lawo V__matrix.md

 This page contains information about the RTP receiver of the device, such as **Legacy SDP Format** and **Generated SDP Format**, as well as the following tables:

 - **RTP Sessions Table**: Contains information about the RTP sessions, such as Switch Type, Active Command, SDP A Command, etc.
-- **Audio Receiver Table**: Contains information about theaudio receivers, such as Audio Receiver Mode, Audio Receiver State, Blocked By, etc.
+- **Audio Receiver Table**: Contains information about the audio receivers, such as Audio Receiver Mode, Audio Receiver State, Blocked By, etc.
-- **Video** **Receiver Table**: Contains information about thevideo receivers, such as Video Receiver Mode, Video Receiver State, Blocked By, etc.
+- **Video** **Receiver Table**: Contains information about the video receivers, such as Video Receiver Mode, Video Receiver State, Blocked By, etc.
-- **Packet Stream Pairs** **Table**: Contains information about thepacket stream pairs, such as Primary Drift, Primary M Packets Received, Secondary Drift Resolution, etc.
+- **Packet Stream Pairs** **Table**: Contains information about the packet stream pairs, such as Primary Drift, Primary M Packets Received, Secondary Drift Resolution, etc.

 ### RTP Receiver (range 1.1.0.x)

 This page contains information about the RTP receiver of the device, such as **Legacy SDP Format**, as well as the following tables:

 - **RTP Sessions Table**: Contains information about the RTP sessions, such as Switch Type, Active Command, SDP A Command, etc.
-- **Audio Receiver Table**: Contains information about theaudio receivers, such as Audio Receiver State and Command Preparation Time.
+- **Audio Receiver Table**: Contains information about the audio receivers, such as Audio Receiver State and Command Preparation Time.
-- **Video** **Receiver Table**: Contains information about thevideo receivers, such as Video Receiver State and Command Preparation Time.
+- **Video** **Receiver Table**: Contains information about the video receivers, such as Video Receiver State and Command Preparation Time.

 ### Video Transmitter Overview